 19. What is the average age of the properties?

 This is a fairly obvious question, but most of us pay little attention to the age of the assets in a market.
 Do you want to invest in properties that are over 100 years old that will constantly need capital repairs?
-Or are you the type that likes to purchase shiny, new asset?
-Once again, my properties in Rochester were built at the turn of the twentieth century, and I needed to spend more money to maintain these assets.
+Or are you the type that likes to purchase shiny, new assets?
+Once again, my properties in Rochester were built at the turn of the 20th century, and I needed to spend more money to maintain these assets.
 There is no right or wrong answer, just understand the pros and cons of both assets.

 20. Does the market employ RUBS (ratio utility billing)?